 Trust clearly adds value to what you do.
 When you enable the prospect to sample your services by sharing your expertise, you remove some of the uncertainty from the buying decision.
 You get the chance to show your value instead of just talking about it.

-A by Hinge found that the most important selection factor was the firm's reputation.
+Sharing expertise helps build your reputation.
+A survey of A/E/C service buyers by Hinge found that the most important selection factor was the firm's reputation.
 So how do you build a reputation that factors into the buying decision?
 Other than referrals or previous experience with the client, the obvious way is through your marketing.
 So tell me: What better builds your reputation, touting your credentials or sharing your insights?

 When I worked with RETEC, people were often surprised to find that we were a much smaller firm than they had imagined.
 They judged us in large part through the lens of our marketing activities—numerous journal and magazine articles, conference presentations, white papers, regulatory alerts, active participation in industry trade groups, and—at one time—the best environmental resource site on the internet.
 Our market focus also helped; as we concentrated our marketing efforts on just four core markets.